stratapp-ai/stratapp-ai.github.io/_blog/5-reasons-why-stratapp-is-the-best-strategy-execution-software-app-in-the-world-right-now.md

 You might also like to read [why we've added structure to social](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure").

-If you are a CEO, business owner or CxO, you will probably enjoy reading "[what's really going on in my company?](https://stratapp.ai/blog/what-is-really-going-on-in-my-company/ "what's really going on in my company?")"
+If you are a CEO, business owner or CxO, you will probably enjoy "[what's really going on in my company?](https://stratapp.ai/blog/what-is-really-going-on-in-my-company/ "what's really going on in my company?")"

 Thank you for reading (and hopefully sharing).